aseichter2007/ClipboardConqueror/readme.md

 Finetunes are finished models that can't be further trained without detrimental effects.

 The models I have recommended are all finetunes, because you can speak to them more naturally and get good results.
-Base models take a little more thinking to interact with.
+Base models take a little more thinking to interact with till you're used to it.

 Model Merges